Expat Exchange

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One option for finding a place to live in Montego Bay is to search online for rental listings.
 Websites such as Airbnb, HomeAway, and VRBO offer a variety of rental properties in the area.
 Additionally, there are many local real estate agents who specialize in helping people find a place to live in Montego Bay.
 It is also possible to find a place to live by asking around in the local community.
-Many people in Montego Bay are willing to rent out their homes or apartments to visitors," commented one expat who made the move to Montego Bay.
+Many people in Montego Bay are willing to rent out their homes or apartments to visitors," said one expat who made the move to Montego Bay.

 What is a typical expat home or apartment like in Montego Bay?

 "I am living in a 3 bedroom, 4 bathroom furnished townhouse in a gated community.
-It's brand new and beautiful," explained one expat living in Montego Bay, Jamaica.
+It's brand new and beautiful," said one expat in Montego Bay.

 What is the average cost of housing in Montego Bay?